 You will be able to choose the subject of your project from a diverse range of topics and supervisors.
 However, if you have a specific interest outside of the project areas on offer, it is possible, subject to consultation with a potential supervisor, to devise a project related to this.

-For more information, contact the Programme Director, Dr. Gregory J. Michael.
+For more information, contact the Programme Director, Dr. Mark Baker.

 Centre for Neuroscience and Trauma, Blizard Institute, 4 Newark St., Whitechapel, London E1 2AT